Deschutes County, Oregon: Politics

-While Deschutes County has traditionally fallen politically more in line with the eastern side of Oregon than the western side, this has shifted in recent years, due in large part to the rapid growth and urbanization within the city of Bend.
+From the 1920s to the 1980s, Deschutes County was a swing county, going for the winner of the Presidency every time but 1960.
+From the 1990s to the 2010s, Deschutes County fell politically more in line with the conservative eastern side of Oregon than the liberal western side.
+However, this has shifted in recent years, due in large part to the rapid growth and urbanization within the city of Bend.
 By January 2021, a narrow plurality of registered voters in Deschutes County were registered with the Democratic Party.
-In addition, Joe Biden carried the county with 52.7% of the vote in the 2020 Presidential Election (compared 44.4% of the vote for Donald Trump), marking the first time a Democratic Party candidate won the county since 1992 and the first time a Democratic Party candidate received a majority of the vote in the county since 1964.
+In addition, Joe Biden carried the county with 52.7% of the vote in the 2020 presidential election compared to 44.4% of the vote for Donald Trump, thereby marking the first time a Democratic Party candidate won the county since 1992 and the first time a Democratic Party candidate received a majority of the vote in the county since 1964.

+In 2024, Deschutes County swung to the left, despite Oregon and the country swinging to the right.
+Kamala Harris received 53.47% of the vote, the highest vote share for a Democratic presidential nominee since 1964 in the county.
+This was also the first time the county voted for a losing Democratic nominee.

-In 2008, the Oregon House seat encompassing the city of Bend switched parties and hosted the only Democratic state legislator from a district east of the Cascades, though the Republicans retook the seat in 2010.
+In 2008, the Democratic Party won the Oregon House seat encompassing the city of Bend, becoming the only Democratic-controlled district east of the Cascades, though the Republicans retook the seat in 2010.
 Republicans would hold the seat for the remainder of the decade until 2020, when Democrat Jason Kropf was elected to the State House and re-elected in 2022.
 In 2022, the 53rd District, including Redmond, elected Democrat Emerson Levy to the Oregon House.
+Portions of Deschutes County also fall into the 55th, 59th and 60th House Districts, respectively held by Republicans E. Werner Reschke, Vikki Breese-Iverson and Mark Owens.
+Deschutes County is also divvied up between the 27th, 28th and 30th Senate Districts in the Oregon Senate, respectively represented by Republicans Tim Knopp, Dennis Linthicum and Lynn Findley.

+Deschutes County is currently one of 11 counties in Oregon in which therapeutic psilocybin is legal.